 NOTE 2: The Etag option does not appear in the CoAP URI but in the CoAP payload.

 Upon reception of the GET request message, the CoAP server parses the special keywords "bytefrom", "byteto" to extract the byte-range the CoAP client wants to fetch.
-Figure 7.x.1.1-1 shows the request and response CoAP messages.
+Figure 7.3.1.1-1 shows the request and response CoAP messages.